EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. Some information is taken from Hegnauer (1973, 1990, as Winteraceae: chemistry) and Kubitzki (1993b: general).

 HIMANTANDRACEAE Diels Back to Magnoliales

-Polyketide alkaloids only; vessel elements with simple (and scalariform) perforations; sieve elements with non-dispersive protein bodies; trichomes peltate; cuticle wax crystalloids 0; branching?; P or bract + bracteoles enclosing the flower in 2 series, caducous, or 2 connate + 4 connate; "C" 3-23 [staminodial]; pollen scabrate; additional staminodes with glands; G 6-30, (1) 2 pendulous ovules/carpel; fruit ± syncarpous, drupaceous, with several stones; seeds laterally flattened, ?ruminations; testa not multiplicative, endotesta aerenchymatous; endosperm development?; seedling?
+Polyketide alkaloids only; vessel elements with simple (and scalariform) perforations; sieve tubes with non-dispersive protein bodies; trichomes peltate; cuticle wax crystalloids 0; branching?; P or bract + bracteoles enclosing the flower in 2 series, caducous, or 2 connate + 4 connate; "C" 3-23 [= outer staminodes], inner staminodes +, with glands; pollen scabrate; G 6-30, (1) 2 pendulous ovules/carpel; suprastylar extragynoecial compitum +; fruit ± syncarpous, drupaceous, with several stones; seeds laterally flattened, ?ruminations; testa not multiplicative, endotesta aerenchymatous; endosperm development?; seedling?

 1 (Galbulimima)[list]/2.
 The Celebes, New Guinea and N.E.
 Australia (map: from Hoogland 1972; Endress 1983).
 [Photo - Flower, Fruit, Buds, Habit]

 Chemistry, Morphology, etc. For the testa, see Doweld and Shevyryova (1997); the ruminations are at best obscure.
 The perianth may be staminodial in origin; according to Johri et al. (1992) the outer integument is not vascularized.
 Some other information is taken from Hegnauer (1966, 1989: chemistry) and Endress (1993: general).